 Mashed Cauliflower with Cheese and Dill

-Mashed Cauliflower with Cheese and Dill is the first recipe for cauliflower mash I ever posted on Kalyn’s Kitchen, and even now that mashed cauliflower has become mainstream, the flavors here are still a winner!
+Mashed Cauliflower with Cheese and Dill is the first recipe for cauliflower mash I ever posted on Kalyn’s Kitchen, and the flavors here are still a winner!

 - salt, for water to cook cauliflower